MixMask: Revisiting Masking Strategy for Siamese ConvNets: Introduction

-To address these two drawbacks, in this work, we propose to use a filling-based masking strategy to avoid information loss from erasing operation.
-Specifically, instead of erasing random areas in an image, we will randomly select another image and use its pixel values to fill the masked areas. {Furthermore, instead of using discrete random masking that is applied in \cite{he2022masked}, we found using block-wise masking will give better performance since it can better preserve global information important for contrastive loss.
-Together with our mask-filling strategy block-wise masking fills the uninformative erased regions with global views from other images in a batch.
-To reflect the semantic distance change after the filling operation we incorporate the asymmetric loss design introduced in \cite{shen2022unmix}}.
-Compared to the erase-based strategy of MSCN, the filling-based masking method replaces uninformative erased regions with regions providing more meaningful semantic information of the input space, it does not require multicrops and only needs one additional view per image, which is more efficient than MSN and MSCN using ten and two cropping pairs.
-Such information from filling-based masking can be exploited by siamese networks to enhance the representation during training.
-Our ablation experiments show that this is a better masking solution for the {\em Masked Siamese ConvNets}.
+To counter the limitations mentioned, we introduce a filling-based masking technique as an alternative to the erasing method, ensuring that there is no information loss.
+Rather than randomly removing regions of an image, we opt to randomly select another image, harnessing its pixel values to populate the masked segments.
+Importantly, in contrast to the discrete random masking employed in~\cite{he2022masked}, we discovered that a block-wise approach yields superior results.
+This method maintains crucial global information, essential for contrastive loss.
+Paired with our mask-filling strategy, this block-wise masking effectively replaces blank spaces with comprehensive viewpoints from other images within a batch.
+In recognition of the semantic shift post-filling, we have incorporated the asymmetric loss design as detailed in~\cite{shen2022unmix}.
+Our filling-based technique, compared to MSCN's erase-based strategy, supplants nondescript erased areas with regions that offer richer semantic insights.
+Notably, this method does away with the need for multicrops, only demanding one supplementary view per image, marking a significant efficiency leap over MSN and MSCN that utilize ten and two cropping pairs respectively.
+Such invaluable information derived from our filling-based approach can be harnessed by Siamese networks, amplifying the training representation.
+Our ablation studies confirm its superior efficacy for the Masked Siamese ConvNets.

-We conducted comprehensive experiments on CIFAR-100, Tiny-ImageNet, and ImageNet-1K datasets to evaluate our proposed method.
-We integrated our approach into multiple {\em Siamese ConvNets}, including MoCo, BYOL, SimCLR, and SimSiam.
-Our method significantly improves various baseline models across all datasets.
-Additionally, we evaluated our learned models on the semi-supervised and supervised finetuning, as well as downstream tasks such as object detection and segmentation, and consistently observed improvements.